jan2000/ffxradix/README.md

 [![Build Status](https://travis-ci.org/jan2000/ffxradix.svg?branch=master)](https://travis-ci.org/jan2000/ffxradix)

-A PHP implementation of the FFX\[radix\] Scheme of The FFX Mode of Operation for Format-Preserving Encryption[1,2].
+A PHP implementation of the FFX\[radix\] Scheme of *The FFX Mode of Operation for Format-Preserving Encryption*[1,2].
+Also known as mode FF1 in NIST Special Publication 800-38G:
+*Recommendation for Block Cipher Modes of Operation: Methods for Format-Preserving Encryption*[3]

 Encrypt and decrypt a message with a radix between 2 to 62 and preserves its length.
 Messages to be enciphered under FFX\[radix\] are regarded as strings of characters drawn from the alphabet `Chars = {0, 1, 2,...,radix − 1}`.